Zubr-class LCAC: History

+The Zubr class landing craft were developed in the 1980s and the first operational group entered service in 1986.
+From 1985 to 1993 and 2001 and 2004, a total of 15 units of the class were laid down in Saint Petersburg and Feodosia.
+After the end of the Soviet Union, two boats at the shipyard were scrapped before they were completed, and three boats from the Black Sea Fleet were handed over to Ukraine, which itself built another boat.
+As of 2001, three new boats were built for Greece.

 Configuration

 High strength and buoyancy is provided by a rectangular pontoon, the main load-carrying part of the ship's hull.
 The superstructure built on the pontoon is divided into three compartments with two longitudinal bulkheads: combat material compartment in the midsection fitted with tank ramps, and outboard sections housing main and auxiliary propulsion units, troop compartments, living quarters, and NBC protection systems.
 To improve working conditions in the battle stations, troop compartments and living quarters are fitted with air-conditioning and heating-systems, sound/heat-insulating coatings, and structures made of vibration damping materials.
 The ship provides normal conditions for the crew to make meals and rest.

 Personnel are protected against the effects of weapons of mass destruction by airtight sealing of combat stations, crew and troop compartments, augmented with individual gas masks and protection suits.
 The ship is also protected from magnetic influence mines with an active system to compensate for the magnetic fields generated by the ship and transported materials.
 The central command post and MS-227 device compartments are strengthened with alloy armor.

-The mainland Chinese have built their own version designated as Type 958.

 Capacity

 The Zubr-class landing craft has a cargo area of 400 m2 and a fuel capacity of 56 tons.
-It can carry three main battle tanks (up to 150 tonnes), or ten armoured vehicles with 230 troops (up to 131 tonnes), or 8 armoured personnel carriers of total mass up to 115 tonnes, or 8 amphibious tanks or up to 500 troops (with 360 troops in the cargo compartment).
+It can carry three main battle tanks (up to 150 tonnes), or ten armoured vehicles with 230 troops (up to 131 tonnes), or eight armoured personnel carriers of total mass up to 115 tonnes, or eight amphibious tanks or up to 500 troops (with 360 troops in the cargo compartment).

 At full displacement the ship is capable of negotiating up to 5-degree gradients on non-equipped shores and 1.6 m-high vertical walls.
 The Zubr class remains seaworthy in conditions up to Sea State 4.
 The vessel has a cruising speed of 30–40 kn.

-Later models built by Ukroboronprom for the mainland Chinese are reported to travel at a top speed of 63 kt.
+Later models built by Ukroboronprom for the People's Republic of China are reported to travel at a top speed of 63 kt.
 The range of 300 nautical miles is obtained at 55 kt cruise.
-China has licensed a version of this model which it calls the Type 958.
+A licensed-built version of this model is in service with the Chinese People's Liberation Army Navy designated as the Type 958.